deejay-hub/timeline-lwc/README.md

 <gif drag)

-#### Component Attributes
+#### Component Properties
-The component has the following attributes that can be set at design time in App Builder
+The component has the following properties that can be set at design time in App Builder by an administrator

 Attribute                        | Description                        | Validation
 ---------------------------------| -----------------------------------| ---------------------------